permissions key to request special powers for your extension. This key is an array of strings, and each string is a request for a permission.

 activeTab is just the currently active tab, except in one case.
 The

-activeTab permission is granted for the tab the user clicked, even if that's not the currently active tab.
+activeTab permission is granted for the tab the user clicked, even if it's not the currently active tab (as of Firefox 63, bug 1446956).

 There are two permissions which enables the extension to interact with the clipboard:

-See Interact with the clipboard for all the details on this.
+See Interact with the clipboard for more details.

 Request access to the privileged pieces of the